msavelyev/omx-py-web/README.md

     pip install Flask
     cd omx-py-web

-Now you should edit file `omx-py-web.py` and change line `path = '/mnt/usb/downloads/'`.
-Variable `path` should point to directory where all your movies are.
+Now you should edit file `config.py` and change it as you need.
+Variable `media` should point to directory where all your movies are.

 Launch **omx-py-web**: